lopezpdvn/aspnet5co/pages/other.md

 * Open source and community focused.

+### DNX

+*DNX* stands for the *.NET Execution Environment* and basically is the thing that loads and runs the .NET application including the .NET framework itself.
+Formally it is a software development kit and runtime environment providing a host process and CLR hosting logic.

+DNX eases development given it provides a consistent environment across the supported platforms.
+It is a command line tool, so starting the same application in OS X, Linux or Windows is done with the same command on each platform.

+A DNX project is a folder with a `project.json` file, which contains the metadata, dependencies, targeted frameworks and other information (such as authors, license, etc) of your project, which in the end will be a NuGet package.
+The folder name is the name of the project.

 ## Community

 Not only this new version continues to have all source code available, but the